videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/properties.md

 - type: `String`

 - It will be the `id` of the participant who started `Presenting` / `Screen sharing` in the meeting.
 If no participant is sharing the screen, at that time value of `activePresenterId` will be `null`.

 ---

-### mainParticipantId

-- type: `String`

-- It will be the `id` of the participant who is th emain speaker of the meeting, it will change according to `activePresenterId` and `activePresenterId`.

-- If you want to display only one participnat webcam video or screen share video, then this property can be used at that time.

----